bojanin/esportsML/README.md

 # esportsML
-Data science exploration on esports (League of legends &amp; PUBG)
+Data science exploration on esports (League of legends & PUBG)
+ - Data analysis of two video games which is used on esports betting.